dmachard/go-dnscollector/docs/loggers/logger_file.md

 | DoH/443                | DNS UDP/443 (no cipher)        |
 | DoT/853                | DNS UDP/853 (no cipher)        |
 | DoQ                    | Currently unsupported          |

+## Save to DNStap files

+You can configure the collector to save traffic in DNStap format.
+Only available with `logger file`.